How Occupational Therapy Supports Children with Autism: Building Life Skills for Greater Independence

 Parents and therapists track a child’s growth through regular assessments.
 They use tools like the Childhood Autism Rating Scale to gauge improvements in social skills, fine motor abilities, and daily living tasks.

-This monitoring helps tweak therapy plans, ensuring they meet the child’s evolving needs.
-Feedback from these evaluations guides parents on how to adjust home activities for continuous development.
+This monitoring helps tweak therapy plans, ensuring they meet the child‘s evolving needs.
+Feedback from these evaluations guides parents on adjusting home activities for continuous development.

 Encouraging children during their journey is vital.
-Praising their progress boosts confidence and reinforces positive behavior.
+Praising their progress boosts confidence and reinforces positive behaviour.
 It also strengthens the bond between therapists and families, creating a supportive network around the child.

 Next, we explore how this collaborative approach impacts overall treatment success.